mad-lab-fau/mad-cookiecutter/ds-base/{{cookiecutter.project_slug}}/README.md

 ### Dependency management

-All dependencies are manged using `poetry`.
-Poetry will automatically create a new venv for the project, when you run `poetry install`.
+All dependencies are manged using `uv`. uv will automatically create a new venv for the project, when you run `uv sync`.
-Check out the [documentation](https://python-poetry.org/docs/basic-usage/) on how to add and remove dependencies.
+Check out the [documentation](https://docs.astral.sh/uv/) on how to add and remove dependencies.

 ### Jupyter Notebooks